-Key Audit Matter - Going Concern How our Audit Addressed the Key Audit Matter We note that the Group has a cash balance of \$1.24 million, current assets of \$4.76 million, current liabilities of \$3.63 million and net current assets of \$1.13 million.
-We considered the current financial position of the Group, Management's forecasts, including plans to return the Group to profitability and results subsequent to year end.
-We also note that the company incurred a loss for the year of \$4.33 million and had cash outflows from operations of \$2.47 million.
-Going concern was considered a key audit matter given the deterioration in profitability and the financial position in the current year.
-Key Audit Matter - Income Taxes How our Audit Addressed the Key Audit Matter As a result of the change in revenue recognition Management amended prior periods tax returns resulting in a tax refund due of \$1,519,410.
-We considered the Group's historical profitability, Management's plans to return the Group to profitability and results subsequent to year end to determine if it is probable that the This refund creates a franking account deficit/liability of a corresponding amount, \$1,519,410, the payment of which will result in a deferred tax asset of the same amount. deferred taxes will be utilised.
-We also note that the Group incurred significant taxable losses in the current year.
+, Key Audit Matter - Going Concern How our Audit Addressed the Key Audit Matter We note that the financial statements have been prepared on a going concern basis.
+We note that the Group has a cash balance of \$1.05 million, current assets of \$3.22 million, current liabilities of \$2.89 million and net current assets of \$0.33 million.
+We considered the current financial position of the Group, Management's forecasts, including plans to return the Group to profitability, actions taken to strengthen balance sheet and results subsequent to year end.
+We also note that the company incurred a loss for the year of \$0.93 million and had cash inflows from operations of \$1.01 million.
+Going concern was therefore considered a key audit matter.
+Key Audit Matter - Impairment Assessment of Intangible Assets How our Audit Addressed the Key Audit Matter At 30 June 2019 the Group has recorded intangible assets of \$7,027,140.
+We checked the calculations and assessed the reasonableness of inputs into the directors' analysis. e recorded value of intangible assets is assessed for coverability by the directors at least annually or more quently if events or changes in circumstances indicate at the asset may have suffered an impairment. coverability is assessed by firstly determining the assets r value less costs to sell.
+The value derived is then mpared with the recorded value of the intangible assets We considered the appropriateness of the recoverability assessment and considered whether it was in line with Australian Accounting Standards and generally accepted accounting principles.
+We assessed whether the disclosures included and if lower, an impairment charge will be recorded.
+This was considered a key audit matter given the significant judgement involved in assessing the recoverable amount of these assets. in the financial report meet the requirements of Australian Accounting Standards.
+Key Audit Matter - Income Taxes How our Audit Addressed the Key Audit Matter We also note that the Group incurred taxable losses in the current year.
 These have been recognised as a deferred tax asset.
-This was considered a key audit matter given the significant judgement in determining the appropriateness of recording these carry forward losses as a deferred tax asset.
+This was considered a key audit matter given the significant judgement in determining the appropriateness We considered the Group's historical profitability, Management's plans to return the Group to profitability and results subsequent to year end to determine if it is probable that the deferred taxes will be utilised. of recording these carry forward losses as a deferred tax asset.